Cheezmeister/www.luchenlabs.com/index.markdown

 ---
-title:Home
+title: Home
 ---

 Hey there!
-I\'m Brendan Luchen, and I *love* to code.
+I'm Brendan Luchen, and I *love* to code.
 This site serves primarily as a personal portfolio, but may also play host to musings, tunes, poems, rants, etc.